-Students who have voluntarily withdrawn from the D.V.M. program and who wish to return must give notice to the Associate Dean, Students O.V.C of their intention to return by May 31 if they wish to return in September of the upcoming academic year.
+For the D.V.M. program, students must seek advice from, and submit a Request for Withdrawal form to, the Associate Dean, Students and Academic when voluntarily withdrawing from the program.
+Students who have voluntarily withdrawn from the D.V.M. program and who wish to return must give notice to the Associate Dean, Students and Academic O.V.C of their intention to return by May 31 if they wish to return in September of the upcoming academic year.
 Students contemplating a withdrawal from the program are cautioned that there is an enrolment limitation for the program and that re-entry will be conditional on the availability of space.
 The Program Committee reserves the right to select the quota from among the qualified applicants.